banister/method_reload/README.md

 _fine grained code reloading_

 `method_reload` enables you to reload method code on the fly.
-Just the code for the method is reloaded - not the entire file.
+It precisely targets the code of the method - it does not reload the entire file.

+`method_reload` provides the `Method#reload` and
+`UnboundMethod#reload` methods.

 * Install the [gem](https://rubygems.org/gems/method_reload): `gem install method_reload`
 * Read the [documentation](http://rdoc.info/github/banister/method_reload/master/file/README.md)